JakWai01/notes-special-topics-for-web-applications/README.md

   - wasmer-go embeds the Wasmer runtime (written in Rust) inside Go.
 It provides most of the Wasmer features.
 If you are using Go, then wasmer-go is a good solution for you.
 If you are using Rust, then Wasmer itself is the best solution.
   - It is performant, and it is production ready.
 The Wasmer runtime (in Rust) provides better runtime performance than wasmer-go; the latter goes through cgo to hit the wasmer-c-api; there is a penalty for each call due to Go/cgo overall design, compared to using the Rust API directly.
 - Run some of the wasmer examples in rust and explain the workflow there
+- TODO: Add a wasmer graphic here to display how it works

 ## Wasmtime
 - better user experience IMHO